saumitraaditya/edgevpnio.github.io/_pages/dockeredgevpn.md

 ## Configure host network and directories

-First, you need to create a network namespace in the host:
+First, you need to install Open vSwitch and create a network namespace in the Docker host:

 ```
+sudo apt-get install -y openvswitch-switch
 sudo docker network create dkrnet
 ```